bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 After reading about and experimenting with software architecture and being in various teams I came to the following two conclusions:

-1. 99% of the projects should start with a dead-simple [Layered Architecture].
+1. 99% of the projects should start with a dead simple [Layered Architecture].
 2. 99% of the projects should start with a Relational Database.

 Why?